 - Tier 1 capital: share capital (net of any book values of treasury shares), general reserves, statutory reserve, non-controlling interests arising on consolidation from interests in permanent shareholders' equity, retained earnings and reserves created by appropriations of retained earnings.
-The book value of goodwill (if applicable) is deducted in arriving at Tier 1 capital; and - Tier 2 capital: qualifying subordinated loan capital, collective impairment allowances and unrealised gains arising on the fair valuation of equity instruments held as available-for-sale.
+The book value of goodwill (if applicable) is deducted in arriving at Tier 1 capital; and - Tier 2 capital: qualifying subordinated loan capital, collective impairment allowances and unrealised gains arising on the fair valuation of equity instruments at FVTOCI.